JohnLCaron/rlauxe/docs/cases/CorlaCounty2024.md

 ## CVRs vs Card Styles

 In order to do consistent sampling we would like to have full access to CVRs (and they must record the undervotes).
-However, consistent sampling doesn't actually need the CVR unless that sheet gets selected for the audit.
-What we do need is an accurate list of the contests that are on each sheet, aka the _Card Style_.
+However, consistent sampling doesn't actually need the CVR unless that card gets selected for the audit.
+What we do need is an accurate list of the contests that are on each card, aka the _Card Style_.
 I imagine that each county has a relatively small number of Card Styles, and if these were included on the manifest, we could do consistent sampling from that.

 A _publicly verifiable_ audit needs the CVRs to be publically _commited to_ before the audit starts, to ensure that the election